 Prior to her work as a psychotherapist, Elizabeth worked in film and theater.
 Her extensive travels and love of indigenous cultures inform her work today.
 With over 25 years of clinical practice experience, Elizabeth has provided services to a vast number of clients in her role as Director for three residential/outpatient mental health facilities.
 In addition, she has provided over eight years of crisis assessment and treatment to New Jersey and Pennsylvania hospital patients and was instrumental in designing and implementing a national model treatment/vocational housing project for ending chronic homelessness through employment and housing.

 Elizabeth is an experienced Board Certified Clinical Supervisor and trainer of mental health professionals.
-In addition to her role as Director of Village Counseling Services, she provides clinical consultation and supervision to the Professional Assistance Program of New Jersey, who provide treatment to licensed healthcare and other professionals in recovery from impairing medical conditions and illnesses.
+In addition to her role as Director of Village Counseling Services, she provides clinical consultation and counseling to the faculty and staff of Princeton University and clinical supervision to the Professional Assistance Program of New Jersey, who provide treatment to licensed healthcare and other professionals in recovery from impairing medical conditions and illnesses.

 Elizabeth is a full member of the Association for Behavioral and Cognitive Therapies, the National Association of Social Workers, Friends of the Institute of Noetic Sciences, the Institute of Authentic Process Healing, the Association for Comprehensive Energy Psychology, the Association of Transpersonal Psychology, the International Centre for Excellence in Emotionally Focused Therapy and the Emotionally Focused Therapy Center of New Jersey and a Founding Member of the Society of Shamanic Practitioners.